Environmental toxicants and fetal development: Air pollution

 Air pollution can negatively affect a pregnancy resulting in higher rates of preterm births, growth restriction, and heart and lung problems in the infant.

 Compounds such as carbon monoxide, sulfur dioxide and nitrogen dioxide all have the potential to cause serious damage when inhaled by an expecting mother.
 Low birth weight, preterm birth, intrauterine growth retardation, and congenital abnormalities have all been found to be associated with fetal exposure to air pollution.
 Although pollution can be found virtually everywhere, there are specific sources that have been known to release toxic substances and should be avoided if possible by those who wish to remain relatively free of toxins.
 These substances include, but are not limited to: steel mills, waste/water treatment plants, sewage incinerators, automotive fabrication plants, oil refineries, and chemical manufacturing plants.

 Control of air pollution can be difficult.
 For example, in Los Angeles, regulations have been made to control pollution by putting rules on industrial and vehicle emissions.
 Improvements have been made to meet these regulations.
 Despite these improvements, the region still does not meet federal standards for ozone and particulate matter.
 Approximately 150,000 births occur every year in Los Angeles.
 Thus, any effects air pollution has on human development in utero are of great concern to those who live in this region.

 Particulate matter (PM) consist of a mixture of particle pollutants that remain in the air, and vary be region.
-These particles are very small, ranging from PM10 to PM 2.5, which can easily enter the lungs.
+These particles are very small, ranging from PM10 to PM2.5, which can easily enter the lungs.
 Particulate matter has been shown to be associated with acute cardio-respiratory morbidity and mortality.
 Intrauterine growth has been shown to be affected by particulate matter, leading to unhealthy outcomes for fetal development such as poor or slow fetal growth, and increasing fetal morbidity and mortality.
-A study from 2012 found that exposures to PM 2.5 differed by race/ethnicity, age, as well as socioeconomic status, leading to certain populations experiencing greater negative health outcomes due to environmental pollution, especially relating to particulate matter.
+A study from 2012 found that exposures to PM2.5 differed by race/ethnicity, age, as well as socioeconomic status, leading to certain populations experiencing greater negative health outcomes due to environmental pollution, especially relating to particulate matter.